sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 - The token is Time Bound
 - The token is Object Bound.

+Now, when we create a service, no token is created automatically.
+This also means that we no longer need a secret resource to hold our token.
+So, secret resource is also not created.
+If we want to generate a token, we need to run the command ourself `kubectl create token my-service-account-q`.
+This will print a token on the terminal.
+This token has all the security features we listed above.

-Now, when we create a service, no token is created.
-This also means that secret resource is also not created.
-Instead we create Token on the fly.
-When we create a new pod, kubernetes will make a API request to TokenRequestAPI to get a token.
+As there is no secrets object created, the way kubernetes associated service and secret object as volume to a pod has also changed.
+Instead kubernetes now creates tokens on the fly.
+When we create a new pod, kubernetes will make a API request to TokenRequestAPI to get a fresh token.
 This token is then mounted as a volume to the Pod, just like we discussed in the Old way.